redpolarbear/minimal-mistakes/_posts/2017-07-20-P2V-Convert-Linux-with-RAID-to-VM.md

 //if the mkinitrd failed, try the other verion of the kernel which was existed in the /boot.
 ```

-- Eject the ISO file and reboot the VM from the HDD.
+- Eject the ISO file and reboot the VM from the local HDD.

 Till now, all the necessary operation has been completed and the system could be boot up as before.
 All the service will be running and up in the VM.